OhyaLab/UNIMO/README.md

 # UNIMO
 These scripts are used to perform the UNImodal MOrphology (UNIMO) statistical pipeline.
-For detail information see Ghanegolmohammadi et al. (2022, BMC biology)
+For detail, see our publication: Ghanegolmohammadi et al. (2022, BMC biology).